Undersampling and Cumulative Class Re-decision Methods to Improve Detection of Agitation in People with Dementia: Experiment results and discussion

 \subsection{Assessing the performance of CCR with RUS method}

-The performance for CCR method was validated based on extended RUS experiment with 20\% as selection proportion in Section \ref{EA}.
+The performance of CCR method was validated based on extended RUS experiment with 20\% as selection proportion in Section \ref{EA}.
 To quantify the performance of decision-making, precision ($P$), recall ($R$), and F1-score ($F1$), calculated by equations \eqref{precision} - \eqref{f1score} respectively, were introduced.
 After obtaining the trained RFC model with RUS, we applied it on the test set and obtained the score of each instance.
 We firstly explored the relationship between thresholds and decision-making performance by adjusting different threshold values.
 Then, we followed steps \eqref{ccr1} - \eqref{ccr3} in Section \ref{ccr} to remake decision and assign class label for each instance in test set in chronological order, only relying on present and past information.
 It is worth noting that reporting performance on the test set is considered possible as it does not involve tuning hyperparameters or training the classifier.
-The experiment without CCR is annotated as Original.
-The curves of precision and recall versus threshold for both Original and CCR are plotted in Figure~\ref{fig-pr}, and those of F1-score are given in Figure~\ref{fig-f1} (the F1-score of fully supervised classifier is also given as a baseline for comparison).
-Finally, the confusion matrixes were calculated.
-The representative confusion matrixes with and without CCR for $Th = 0.43$ are shown in Figure~\ref{fig-cm}.
+The curves of F1-score versus thresholds between [0.10,0.80] with separation of 0.01 are plotted in Figure~\ref{fig-f1} for both RUS without CCR and RUS with CCR methods.